natashaclerkin/maisigh-MS4/README.md

 ## Content and Media
-The main content for the site was created by myself & XXXXXXXXXXXXXXXXXXXXXXX
+The main content for the site was created by myself and the About and Product Detail content were adapted from [Lilywho.](https://lilywho.ie/collections/lilywho-jewellery/products/lilywho-cz-bar-yellow-gold-necklace-lw-n011-y)

 Site Imagery was sourced from the following sources: